sleepergoose/CACourse/README.md

 ## Application
 Orchestrate the domain layer and tells how to perform the business logic, use cases. <br/>
 Typically this layer is implemented as a set of application services. <br/>
-If we are using CQRS patter that in the Application layer we will see sets of Commands and Quesries. <br/>
+If we are using CQRS patter that in the Application layer we will see sets of Commands and Queries. <br/>
 Should not reference any other layers except the Domain layer.